 After approval, it typically takes 30 to 90 days to receive funding.

-SBA 7(a) Loan Requirements
+SBA Loan Requirements

 That being said, there are a few standard requirements that you will likely have to meet, including:

-● A minimum credit score of 680
+- A minimum credit score of 680

-● Sufficient collateral
+- Sufficient collateral

-● No recent liens, bankruptcies, or foreclosures
+- No recent liens, bankruptcies, or foreclosures

 The business must also be a for-profit business in the United States.
 You may also need to meet certain size standards.

-How to Apply For an SBA Loan
+How to Apply for a SBA Loan

-- Choose a loan program
+- Choose a program

-Visit SBA.gov for more information about the various loan programs and to find the right one for your needs.
+Visit SBA.gov for more information about the various programs and to find the right one for your needs.

 - Find a lender

-The SBA makes finding an approved lender easy.
+Finding an approved lender easy.

 This will ensure you find the lender that offers the best rates and terms.